Quick Start — Set Up ThreatSync

 Monitor Threats

-The Monitor > Threats menu in the ThreatSync management UI shows an overview of correlated incident activity for a specific time period.
-These pages are available from the menu:
+The Monitormenu in the ThreatSync management UI shows an overview of correlated incident activity for a specific time period.

-As you monitor threats detected by ThreatSync and review incident details, you can decide to take one of these actions to remediate the incident:
+As you monitor threats detected by ThreatSync and review incident details, you can decide to take one of these response actions to the incident:

-• Block IP — Blocks the external IP address associated with the incident.
-When you select this action, all Fireboxes in the WatchGuard Cloud account block connections to and from the IP address.
-The blocked IP address does not appear in the Blocked Sites List for the Firebox.
+• Block/Unblock IP — Blocks or unblocks the external IP address associated with the incident.
+When you select this action, all Fireboxes in the WatchGuard Cloud account block or unblock connections to and from the IP address.

-• Kill Process — Terminates a process associated with the incident that exhibited malicious behavior.
+• Kill Process — Terminates a process that exhibited malicious behavior associated with the incident.

 Not all actions apply to all incident types.